 - Work an average of 50-60 hours per semester, typically in one or two 3-hour shifts per week

 - Receive paid training through hands-on workshops and staff meetings throughout the year

-- Publicize the Writing Center around campus and engage in other optional special projects
+- Publicize the Writing Center around campus and engage in special team projects

 - Serve as leaders of writing on campus with opportunities to facilitate workshops and present at regional and national conferences

 - Earn $10.50/hr. (work-study and non-work study)